tensorflow/tensorflow/CONTRIBUTING.md

     airtime before a decision is made regarding whether they are to be migrated to the core.
-*   As every PR requires several CPU/GPU hours of CI testing, we discourage submitting PRs to fix one typo, one warning,etc. We recommend fixing the same issue at the file level at least (e.g.: fix all typos in a file, fix all compiler warning in a file, etc.)
+*   As every PR requires several CPU/GPU hours of CI testing, we discourage submitting PRs to fix one typo, one warning, etc. We recommend fixing the same issue at the file level at least (e.g.: fix all typos in a file, fix all compiler warnings in a file, etc.)
 *   Tests should follow the
     [testing best practices](https://www.tensorflow.org/community/contribute/tests)
     guide.